See the listing of the 2018 winners below. Entries for the 2019 contest close Feb. 15, 2019.

 - Entries must be submitted to the contest no later than 11:59 p.m.
 CST Feb.
 15, 2019.
 A complete entry includes the entry; the completed, signed entry agreement/release form; and entry fee payment.

 - Cost is $50 per entry.
 An online, secure portal is provided for credit card payment.
 The maximum number of entries is five from a daily U.S. newspaper or U.S. newspaper website.
 A series is considered one entry.
 Individuals whose work has appeared in a daily U.S. newspaper or U.S. newspaper website may also enter.

 - Entry agreement/release form per entry requires signatures of editor(s) and all authors on a story.
 Entrants are responsible for securing all required signatures.

-- Entrants to the BANN writing contest are not required to register for the Mayborn Literary Nonfiction Conference but are encouraged to do so and join us at the conference.
+- Entrants to the BANN writing contest are not required to register for the Mayborn Literary Nonfiction Conference but are encouraged to do so and join us!

-Editors and writers are encouraged to submit a short cover letter for each entry explaining the challenges involved in producing the narrative and readers’ reaction to the story after it was published.
+Editors and writers are strongly encouraged to submit a short, one-page cover letter for each entry explaining the challenges involved in producing the narrative and readers’ reaction to the story after it was published.